Eric Kot

-Eric Kot Man-fai is a Hong Kong singer and actor who studied in California and is the second youngest of three brothers.
+Eric Kot Man-fai is a Hong Kong singer and actor.

+Kot studied in California.
+He is the second-youngest of three brothers.

 He formed a comedic music duo with fellow DJ and comedian Jan Lamb called Softhard in the 1980s.

-He also runs a fashion store, ASIAACTSAGAINSTAIDS Like Black, focusing on selling menwear, denim, trucker hat and other accessories.
-Very often he do cross over merchandise with New Balance.
+He also runs a fashion store, ASIAACTSAGAINSTAIDS Like Black, focusing on selling menswear, denim, trucker hats and other accessories.
+He often collaborates on crossover merchandise with New Balance.